awsdocs/aws-php-developers-guide/doc_source/s3-multipart-upload.rst

     Streams passed in as a source to a ``MultipartUploader`` are not automatically rewound before uploading.
-If you're using a stream instead of a file path in a loop similar to the previous example, you need to reset the ``$source`` variable inside of the ``catch`` block.
+If you're using a stream instead of a file path in a loop similar to the previous example, reset the ``$source`` variable inside of the ``catch`` block.

 **Imports**